Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 ## Overview

-The `Orchestrator` is responsible for executing and managing resource allocations.
+The `Orchestrator` is responsible for executing operations and managing resource allocations.
 A _**resource**_ can be anything from a compute cluster to tenant configuration at the application layer.
-An _**orchestration**_ is composed of _**activities**_ that execute a unit of work.
+An _**orchestration**_ is composed of _**activities**_ that perform a unit of work.
 Since resources often depend on other resources, activities can be ordered.
 Otherwise, if a set of activities are not dependent on each other, they will be executed in parallel.

 Consider a tenant deployment that involves the creation of a Web DID using a domain supplied by the tenant owner.
 The